ironcrypto/virtek/README.md

 Description	v1.0
-31/01/2017	S. THOMAS
+S. THOMAS

-Virtek est développé en JAVA, sous une architecture solide mais largement optimisable en vue d'un prototypage prochain.
-Il est organisé autour de cinq packages.
+Virtek is developed in JAVA, using a solid architecture that can be optimised for prototyping in the near future.
+It is organised around five packages.

 | Package |	Objective |
 |:-------|:------------------------------------------------------------------------|